michigan-musicer/michigan-musicer.github.io/index.markdown

 currently coadvised by [Aastha Mehta](https://aasthakm.github.io/) and [Nyugen Phong Hoang](https://homepage.np-tokumei.net/).
-I am broadly interested in systems and network security, particularly in problems relating to internet freedom and national defense.
+I am broadly interested in systems and network security, particularly in problems relating to internet freedom and national security.

 Before arriving at UBC, I graduated from the University of Michigan with both a master's and bachelor's in Computer Science and Engineering.
 I had the pleasure